Dear SMTC Families:

 - Please be aware travel advances may not be immediately available when an evacuation order is given and Coast Guard members are prohibited from paying for dependent evacuation expenses on their government travel charge cards.
 Therefore, you should plan on using cash, checks or personal credit/debit cards to pay for dependent evacuation expenses, subject to reimbursement after travel claims are correctly filed and paid (with receipts submitted).
 Additional information on filing claims will be provided to evacuating members when the evacuation order is issued by Fifth District.

 All of your family readiness requirements and your action plan should be completed as soon as possible.
+Any questions, suggestions, and/or concerns should be directed to CWO3 Sarah Linayao (910) 440-7299.

 Thank you for your shared commitment to hurricane preparedness.
 Your safety and well being is of utmost importance to me and to the success of the SMTC.